coder/docs/images/tags.md

 original (or base) image.
 Users can publish new image tags containing updated dependencies and tooling useful for work on the project.

-To add a tag to Coder, go to **Images** and find the original image.
-Open the image, then click **Add Tag** in the top-right.
-Provide the **tag name** when prompted.
+To add a tag to Coder:

+1. Go to **Images** and find the original image.
+2. Open the image, then click **Add Tag** in the top-right.
+3. Provide the **tag name** when prompted.

 When someone publishes a new version of a tag, Coder notifies users of that tag with active environments.

 ## Default Tag

-Each image has a default tag, which appears at the top of the list and is marked by an asterisk.
+Each image has a default tag.
+The default tag appears at the top of the list and is indicated by an asterisk.
 Coder automatically selects the default tag when you create an environment.

 ### Changing the Default Tag